Amazon places purchase limit on emergency contraceptive pills | Headlines

 Amazon places purchase limit on emergency contraceptive pills

-Pharmacy chain CVS Health Corp said on Monday it was implementing a temporary purchase limit of three on emergency contraceptive pills Plan B and Aftera, while Walgreens Boots Alliance said it had no purchase limit in place for Plan B pills at this time.
+Amazon.com Inc has placed a temporary purchase limit of three units per week on emergency contraceptive pills, the company said on Tuesday.
+The move comes days after the U.S. Supreme Court overturned the landmark 1973 Roe v.
+Wade.
+Walgreens Boots Alliance said it had no purchase limit in place for Plan B pills at this time.

 Amazon.com Inc has placed a temporary purchase limit of three units per week on emergency contraceptive pills, the company said on Tuesday.